Greg-Boggs/Introduction-to-Drupal-8/README.md

-# state-of-static
-<a href="http://www.devsignercon.com/conference/sessions/state-static">The State of Static</a> is a talk I gave at
-Devsignercon 2015 exploring the possibilities with static websites.
+# Introduction to Drupal 8

+This is an introduction to Drupal 8 for people with no previous Drupal experience.
+Most of the content is a checklist for site building exercises.

-Slideshow made using CSSS
+Slideshow made using CSSS by <a href="http://lea.verou.me/">Lea Verou</a>.

 CSS-based SlideShow System

 Warning: Only works in latest Firefox, Opera, Safari or Chrome.
 For more information, see the <a href="http://lea.verou.me/csss/sample-slideshow.html">sample slideshow</a>.